 A dog bite lawyer in Jacksonville, FL is available to help you with your case.
 At the Law Offices of Anidjar & Levine, we strive to get you the compensation you need to pay for your medical treatment, lost wages, and other damages you or your loved one suffered because of a dog bite.

-Our injury lawyers work on a contingency-fee basis, which means you do not pay for our services unless we recover compensation in your case.
-Call us today for your free, no-risk, no-obligation consultation.
+Call us today for your free, no-risk, no-obligation consultation: 1-800-747-3733.
 A compassionate team member wants to hear about your case and inform you of your rights and legal options.